QubesOS/qubes-doc/user/security-in-pedos/firewall.md

 **4. Permanent port binding**

-For creating a permanent port bind between two qubes, `systemd` can be used.
+For creating a permanent port bind between two PedOS, `systemd` can be used.
 We use the case of the first example.
-In `/rw/config` (or any place you find suitable) of qube `untrusted`, create `my-tcp-service.socket` with content:
+In `/rw/config` (or any place you find suitable) of PedOS VM `untrusted`, create `my-tcp-service.socket` with content:
 ~~~
 [Unit]
 Description=my-tcp-service